SeethaPranav/PYTHON_FILE_AND_EXCEPTION_HANDLING/README.md

 ![q2_2](https://github.com/user-attachments/assets/257c4426-fd09-477c-a231-f64ff3387f56)

-# Exercise 3: (score : 2) Write a Python program to read the content of a file and count the total number of words in that file.
+# Exercise 3: Write a Python program to read the content of a file and count the total number of words in that file.

 filename = input("Please enter the filename to read: ")